 Department Initiated Modification

-If the Department determines it is appropriate to modify an ACDP, other than a General ACDP, the Department will notify the permittee by regular, registered or certified mail of the modification and will include the proposed modification and the reasons for the modification.
-The modification will become effective upon mailing unless the permittee requests a hearing within 20 days.
-Such a request for hearing must be made in writing and must include the grounds for the request.
-The hearing will be conducted as a contested case hearing in accordance with ORS 183.413 through 183.470 and OAR chapter 340 division 011.
-If a hearing is requested, the existing permit will remain in effect until after a final order is issued in the hearing.
+If DEQ determines it is appropriate to modify an ACDP, other than a General ACDP, DEQ will notify the permittee by regular, registered or certified mail of the modification and will include the proposed modification and the reasons for the modification.
+The modification will become effective upon mailing unless the permittee requests a contested case hearing within 20 days.
+A request for hearing must be made in writing and must include the grounds for the request.
+The hearing will be conducted as a contested case hearing under ORS 183.413 through 183.470 and OAR 340 division 011.
+If a hearing is requested, the existing permit will remain in effect until after a final order is issued following the hearing.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-216-0090